How to use a Manual cloud with Juju

 The purpose of the Manual cloud is to cater to the situation where you have machines (of any nature) at your disposal and you want to create a backing cloud out of them.
-If this collection of machines is composed solely of bare metal you might opt for a MAAS cloud but note that such machines would also require IPMI hardware and a MAAS infrastructure.
-The Manual cloud can therefore both make use of a collection of disparate hardware as well as of machines of varying natures (bare metal or virtual), all without any extra overhead/infrastructure.
+If this collection of machines is composed solely of bare metal you might opt for a MAAS cloud.
+However, recall that such machines would also require IPMI hardware and a MAAS infrastructure.
+In contrast, the Manual cloud can make use of a collection of disparate hardware as well as of machines of varying natures (bare metal or virtual), all without any extra overhead/infrastructure.

 With any other cloud, the Juju client can trigger the creation of a backing machine (e.g. a cloud instance) as they become necessary.
 In addition, the client can also cause charmed operators to be deployed automatically onto those newly-created machines.
 However, with a Manual cloud the machines must pre-exist and they must also be specifically targeted during charmed operator deployment.

 A MAAS cloud must also have pre-existing backing machines.
 However, Juju, by default, can deploy charmed operators onto those machines, or add a machine to its pool of managed machines, without any extra effort.

 - At least two machines are needed (one for the controller and one where charmed operators will be deployed).

 - The machines must have Ubuntu (or CentOS) installed.

 - The machines must be contactable over SSH (either by password or public key) using a user account with root privileges.
 On Ubuntu,

 sudorights will suffice if this provides root access.

 add-cloud command to add your Manual cloud to Juju’s list of clouds.
 You will need to supply a name you wish to call your cloud, the IP address (or hostname) for the machine you intend to use as a controller, and what remote user account to connect to over SSH (prepend ‘user@’ to the address/hostname).

 To interactively add a cloud definition to the local client cache, run: